-Set forth below are certain revenue and expense items and certain other financial information derived from the Commission's audited financial statements for each of the Commission fiscal years 2017 through 2020, and unaudited financial statements for 2021.
+Set forth below are certain revenue and expense items and certain other financial information derived from the Commission's audited financial statements for each of the Commission fiscal years 2017 through 2021.
 The revenues and operating expenses below were derived by adjusting information contained in the Commission's audited financial statements, which are prepared in conformity with generally accepted accounting principles.
-This information is qualified by, and should be read in conjunction with, the audited financial statements for the Commission's fiscal year ended December 31, 2020 included as Exhibit C to this Official Statement.
+This information is qualified by, and should be read in conjunction with, the audited financial statements for the Commission's fiscal year ended December 31, 2021 included as Exhibit C to this Updated Official Statement.
 See also "MANAGEMENT DISCUSSION AND ANALYSIS OF RESULTS OF OPERATIONS" below.